f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/Secure_Mesh_Site_v2_in_Nutanix/secure_mesh_site_v2_in_nutanix.rst

 .. figure:: Assets/sli_ce_dst_ping.jpg

-This confirms connectivity between CE node and the web server and with this we can proceed to configure Load Balance configuration in XC console.
+This confirms connectivity between CE node and the web server si good, and with this we can proceed to configure Load Balance configuration in XC console.

 **Step 5: Configure the Load balancer**